Secretchronicles/main-website/content/en/pages/support.md

 project, please read on.

 TSC as such is not sustainable.
-Some team members however are professional freelance coders outside of TSC, and if payed, they can devote some of their work time to TSC.
+Some team members however are professional freelance coders outside of TSC, and if paid, they can devote some of their work time to TSC.
 The below options allow for such arrangements; think of them as a bounty system.